 Hedge End Parks & Open Spaces

-Thanks to Eastleigh Borough Council's policy of devolving many items of local concern to parish and town councils, Hedge End Town Council, with its team of ground staff, now looks after most of the public open space in Hedge End.
+Thanks to Eastleigh Borough Council's policy of devolving many items of local interest to parish and town councils, Hedge End Town Council, now looks after most of the public open space in Hedge End.

 The most recent acquisition is the beautiful new 16-acre park at Dowds Farm, complete with its substantial lake.
 It has just emerged from the first growing season for many of its plants and it is already starting to look quite mature.